 July is National Minority Mental Health Month

-Despite advances in health equity, mental health continues to have wide disparities with our ethnic and racial populations.
-The Agency for Healthcare Research and Quality confirms non-white ethnic and racial groups have less access to mental health services, are less likely to use community mental health services, and more likely to use emergency departments.
+Despite advances in health equity, mental health continues to have wide disparities among our ethnic and racial populations.
+The Agency for Healthcare Research and Quality confirms that non-white ethnic and racial groups have less access to mental health services, are less likely to use community mental health services, and are more likely to use emergency departments.
 These disparities result in poorer mental health outcomes for these populations including suicide.

 What Can I do?